-India to touch 100 cr Covid vaccination mark next week: Mandaviya
+India To Touch 100 Cr Covid Vaccination Mark Next Week: Mandaviya

-New Delhi, Oct 16 (IANS) Union Health Minister Mansukh Mandaviya said on Saturday that India will achieve the target of 100 crore Covid vaccinations in the coming week.
+New Delhi: Union Health Minister Mansukh Mandaviya said on Saturday that India will achieve the target of 100 crore Covid vaccinations in the coming week.

 "We have administered over 37 lakh vaccines by this time today.
 We will achieve the target of 100 crore vaccinations in the coming week," said Mandaviya.